Home

 Ω ω o in note

-Don't be Overwhelmed!
+Don't Get Overwhelmed!

 I hope you enjoy learning greek as much as I do.
-I’m still polishing mine, always learning new greek words and phrases.
+I’m still polishing mine Always learning new greek words and phrases. .

 When you master the greek alphabet, you can learn some